juditkisistok/ggAU/README.md

 <img src="man/figures/README-scale_fill_au-examples-1.png" width="100%" />

-It is also possible to define your own mix of colors - you can retrieve a vector of hex codes by color name.
+It is also possible to define your own mix of colors - you can retrieve a vector of AU hex codes by color name.

 ``` r
 my_custom_style = c("blue", "yellow", "red")